sakshii2695/sakshii2695/README.md

 - 👨🏽‍💻 I’m currently working with Node.js, React, Php, Javascript 🛠;
 - 🌱 I’m currently learning Front-End Web Development a🚀;
 - 👯 I’m looking to collaborate on Web-Development Projects () 🤝;
-- 💬 Ask me about anything, I am happy to help 😎;
-- ⚡️ Fun-Fact: I am an Actor 🎭 and a Dancer 💃 who can Code 💻;
-- 📫 How to reach me: vasusehgal.mca19.du@gmail.com 📧;
+- 📫 How to reach me: sakshi.agarwal18@bvicam.in 📧;

 **Languages and Tools:**